zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service-overview.md

 You can ask questions on Stackoverflow with the tags [ibiza-deployment](https://stackoverflow.microsoft.com/questions/tagged/ibiza-deployment) and [ibiza-hosting-service](https://stackoverflow.microsoft.com/questions/tagged/ibiza-hosting-service).

+<a name="how-the-hosting-service-serves-an-extension"></a>
+## How the hosting service serves an extension

+ The runtime component of the hosting service is hosted inside an Azure Cloud Service.
+The extension developer provides a publicly accessible endpoint that contains the contents that the hosting service will serve.
+When an extension onboards to the service, the service  locates a file named  `config.json` in this endpoint.

+The hosting service will upload the config file, and look into it to figure out which zip files it needs.
+There can be multiple versions of the extension referenced in `config.json`.
+The hosting service will upload them and unpack them on the local disk.
+After it has successfully uploaded and expanded all versions of the extension referenced in `config.json`, it will write `config.json` to disk.

+For performance reasons, a version of an extension can only be uploaded once.

 <a name="reasons-for-using-the-hosting-service"></a>
 ## Reasons for using the hosting service